retaildevcrews/OW20/autoscaling/README.md

 > NOTE: All the YAML template files used in this setup are available in the manifests directory.
 Move and/or modify them as needed to fit your need.

 Install the Prometheus Adapter and create the HPA object.
+Refer to the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-configurable-scaling-behavior) for more information on adjusting the HPA scaling parameters.

 ```bash